 Trucking companies are required to keep accurate records with details of every haul their drivers make.
 If you have been injured or a loved one was killed in a collision with an 18-wheeler, big rig, or tractor trailer, one of the first things we will do is secure the truck company’s records as well as police reports and toxicology exams.

 Common Trucking Accident Injuries

 Because of the sheer size of the vehicles involved, 18-wheeler accidents tend to be far more lethal that regular car accidents.
 Drivers of passenger cars are far more likely to take the brunt of these collisions, often resulting in serious injuries and fatalities.
 Some of the most common truck accident injuries include:

 Call Gardner Law Firm for Help after a Truck Accident

-If you have sustained a personal injury in a truck accident, contact Gardner Law Firm for a free consultation or talk to us via chat.
-Our attorneys have more than 35 years of experience representing injury victims in Biloxi, Pascagoula, and all along Mississippi’s Gulf Coast.
+If you or a loved one has sustained a personal injury in a trucking accident, contact Gardner Law Firm at 228-436-6555 for a free consultation or talk to us via chat.
+We will thoroughly assess the specifics of your case and advise you on your legal options.
+Our attorneys have more than 40 years of experience representing injury victims in Biloxi, Pascagoula, and all along Mississippi’s Gulf Coast.